Yucked/Victoria/docs/guides/getting-started/setup.md

 ***

-To start Lavalink, open a new shell window where Lavalink is located at and type in: `java -jar Lavalink.jar`. \
+To start Lavalink, open a new shell window where Lavalink is located at and type in: `java -jar Lavalink.jar`.
-If you happen to have multiple JAVA versions installed, please make sure the PATH is pointing to the latest version of JAVA.

 > [!WARNING]
 >  It is recommended to put Lavalink and application.yml in the same directory.
 You'd be better off creating a new folder called Lavalink server and place everything in it.